mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 ```

 Because Spark driver and Application Master share a single JVM, any error in Spark driver stops our long-running job.
-Fortunately it is possible to configure the maximum number of attempts that will be made to re-run the application.
+Fortunately it's possible to configure the maximum number of attempts that will be made to re-run the application.
 It is reasonable to set a higher value than default 2 (derived from YARN cluster property `yarn.resourcemanager.am.max-attempts`).
 For me 4 works quite well, higher values may cause unnecessary restarts even if the reason of the failure is permanent.